Better Than Life (Red Dwarf episode)

-"Better Than Life" is the second episode from Red Dwarf series two, and the eighth in the series run.
+"Better Than Life" is the second episode from Red Dwarf series two and the eighth in the series run.

 It was first broadcast on BBC2 on 13 September 1988.
 Written by Rob Grant and Doug Naylor, and directed by Ed Bye, this episode introduces the total immersion video game "Better Than Life", which features in both the first and second Red Dwarf novels.

 Plot

 A post pod for Red Dwarf finally reaches the ship three million years late and is brought on board by Holly.
 As the group check through it, they find many items, including a square cassette copy of Friday the 13th part 1649, and a total immersion virtual reality game called "Better Than Life".
 Arnold Rimmer finds a letter addressed to him detailing that his father is dead.
 Despite knowing that he and rest of humanity are long dead, seeing the news in writing from his mother upsets him.
-Although Rimmer admits he loathed him due to his strict requirements for his kids to get into the space corps to make up for his own failure to join, he also points out that he looked up to him.
+Although Rimmer admits he loathed him due to his strict requirements for his children to get into the Space Corps to make up for his own failure to join, he also points out that he looked up to him.
 Seeing him depressed, Dave Lister and the Cat invite him to join them within Better Than Life.
-Within the game, the group finds that it makes their deepest desires come true – Cat has Marilyn Monroe and an alternate version of a mermaid (top half fish, bottom half woman) as girlfriends; Lister has wealth, eating caviar-covered vindaloo and playing golf; while Rimmer, with a physical form, leads an admiral's life with drinks, parties, and a wonderful wife.
+Within the game, the group finds that it makes their deepest desires come true – Cat has Marilyn Monroe and a mermaid as girlfriends; Lister has wealth, eating caviar-covered vindaloo and playing golf; while Rimmer, with a physical form, leads an admiral's life with drinks, parties, and a wonderful wife.

 However, things start to go wrong when Rimmer sees his father in the game and is insulted by him, soon bringing out his feelings of inadequacy, and causing his neurotic mind to subconsciously reject the nice things happening to him, causing him to live a wrecked life with an unsympathetic Outland Revenue Collector threatening to harm him over a large debt he has.
 Rimmer's mind soon affects everyone else's fun, leaving them suffering anguish as well, before the game comes to an end.
-Once back on Red Dwarf, Rimmer is called out for his "messed up brain" and presumes his life will never be good.
-Almost suddenly, he finds a letter informing him he passed astro-navigation examination, but his joy is short-lived when he and the others find his tax collector suddenly turning up, revealing that they are still in the game.
+Once back on Red Dwarf, Rimmer is called out for his "diseased brain" and presumes his life will never be good.
+Almost suddenly, he finds a letter informing him he passed astro-navigation examination, but his joy is short-lived when he and the others find the tax collector suddenly turning up, revealing that they are still in the game.